LAX LAB 2.0 | school of climate fiction

 LAX LAB 2.0 is a community, book club, and educational resource dedicated to the stories and worlds of climate fiction.

-LAX LAB 2.0 is the first major project of the Institute for Art & Environment.
+LAX LAB 2.0 is a newly launched project by the Institute for Art & Environment, led by Emma Arnold.
 LAX LAB 2.0 is an innovative school of climate fiction: a community, book club, and educational resource dedicated to the stories and worlds of climate fiction.

 THE ORIGINAL LAX LAB

-LAX LAB 2.0 is the re-incarnation of LAX LAB, which was a creative laboratory led by Emma Arnold, active between 2018 and 2023, and formerly hosted at the University of Oslo.
+LAX LAB 2.0 is the re-incarnation of LAX LAB, which was a creative laboratory led by Emma Arnold, active between 2018 and 2023, and formerly hosted at the University of Oslo as part of the project AdaptationCONNECTS led by Professor Karen O’Brien.
 LAX LAB was an exploratory space for various academic and artistic experimentations, such as a photographic study of climate activism and artistic-activist practices including a performance travelling from Oslo to London by train.

 One of the most successful activities of the original LAX LAB was a climate fiction book club, which was launched during the pandemic as a way to stay connected through the isolation of lockdown and to spark conversations on the climate crisis through literature.